STEPHEN HOUGH – UNITED KINGDOM

 In addition to serving on the jury, Stephen Hough has been commissioned to compose a new work for the 2022 Cliburn Competition, to be performed by all 30 competitors.
 This marks the second time that the composer of the commissioned work will also serve on the jury.

-Mr. Hough’s extensive discography of over 60 CDs has garnered international awards including the Diapason d’Or de l’Année, several Grammy® nominations, and eight Gramophone Awards, including Record of the Year and the Gold Disc.
-Upcoming releases include Beethoven’s complete piano concertos (with the Finnish Radio Symphony Orchestra under Hannu Lintu) and Final Piano Pieces of Brahms, while recent releases include solo piano works by Debussy, Hough’s Dream Album, and a live recording of Schumann and Dvořák’s piano concertos with Andris Nelsons and the City of Birmingham Symphony Orchestra, all for Hyperion Records.
+Mr. Hough’s extensive discography of over 60 CDs has garnered international awards including the Diapason d’Or de l’Année, several Grammy® nominations, and eight Gramophone Awards.
+Upcoming releases include Beethoven’s complete piano concertos and Final Piano Pieces of Brahms, both for Hyperion Records.
 His award-winning iPad app The Liszt Sonata was released by Touch Press in 2013.

-As a composer, Mr. Hough has been commissioned by Wigmore Hall, Musée du Louvre, London’s National Gallery, Westminster Abbey, Westminster Cathedral, the Genesis Foundation, Gilmore International Keyboard Festival, the Walter W. Naumburg Foundation, Orquesta Sinfónica de Euskadi, and the Berlin Philharmonic Wind Quintet.
+As a composer, Mr. Hough has been commissioned by Wigmore Hall, Musée du Louvre, London’s National Gallery, Westminster Abbey, Westminster Cathedral, the Walter W. Naumburg Foundation, Orquesta Sinfónica de Euskadi, and the Berlin Philharmonic Wind Quintet.
 His music is published by Josef Weinberger Ltd.

-Stephen Hough’s first novel, The Final Retreat, was published by Sylph Editions in March 2018, and in August 2019, his Rough Ideas: Reflections on Music and More was published by Faber & Faber; he has also written for The New York Times, The Telegraph, The Times, The Guardian, and the Evening Standard.
-Mr. Hough is an Honorary Bencher of the Middle Temple, an Honorary Member of the Royal Philharmonic Society, a 2019–2022 Visiting Fellow at Lady Margaret Hall, Oxford, a Visiting Professor at the Royal Academy of Music, the International Chair of Piano Studies at the Royal Northern College of Music, and is on the faculty of The Juilliard School in New York.
+His first novel, The Final Retreat, released in March 2018, and his Rough Ideas: Reflections on Music and More was published a year later; he has also written for The New York Times, The Telegraph, The Times, The Guardian, and the Evening Standard.
+Mr. Hough is an Honorary Bencher of the Middle Temple, Honorary Member of the Royal Philharmonic Society, Visiting Professor at the Royal Academy of Music, International Chair of Piano Studies at the Royal Northern College of Music, and is on the faculty of The Juilliard School in New York.